aptech/docs/docs/plotsetlegend.rst

        location = "inside top right";

 -  Use :func:`plotSetLegendFont` to control the legend font family, size and color.
+-  Use :func:`plotSetLegendBkd` to control the legend background color and opacity.
+-  Use :func:`plotSetLegendBorder` to control the legend border color and thickness.
 -  See :func:`plotSetTextInterpreter`, for instructions on using LaTeX, or HTML in the legend labels.

 Examples